UlanovichDavid/Urus/README.md

 # First Caption
-Welcome to my URUS project, it was not made by me personally, but only by example,  many details were redone and changed thanks to me, but you can view the site right now!
+_Welcome to my URUS project, it was not made by me personally, but only by example,  many details were redone and changed by me.
+Despite the lack of many details and some problems anyways you can view the site right now!_